chenxu10/thalestradingbot/README.md

 1. Take the risk you understand instead of trying to understand you want to take.

 ## Task
-- (TODO) yahoofinancedata rate limit
+- (DONE) yahoofinancedata rate limit